-Rocketship Education shall be operated as a California non-profit public benefit corporation.
+Rocketship is operated as a California non-profit public benefit corporation.
 This corporation is organized and operated exclusively for charitable purposes within the meaning of Section 501(c)(3) of the Internal Revenue Code and California Revenue and Taxation Code Section 23701d.
-The specific purposes for which the corporation is organized is for the operation of public charter schools for educational services in accordance with the Education Code Section 47600, et seq.
+The specific purposes for which the corporation is organized are for the operation of a public charter schools for educational services in accordance with the Education Code Section 47600, et seq.

 Pursuant to Education Code Section 47604(c), an entity that grants a charter to a charter school operated by or as a non-profit public benefit corporation shall not be liable for the debts or obligations of the charter school or for claims arising from the performance of acts, errors or omissions by the Charter School if the authority has complied with all oversight responsibilities required by law.
-The Rocketship School Articles of Incorporation and bylaws are attached as Appendix X. Rocketship Education shall work diligently to assist the SCCOE and County Board of Education in meeting any and all oversight obligations under the law, including monthly meetings, reporting, or other requested protocol to ensure the County shall not be liable for the operation of each Rocketship school.
+The Rocketship Articles of Incorporation and bylaws are attached as Appendix W. Rocketship Education shall work diligently to assist the FMSD in meeting any and all oversight obligations under the law, including monthly meetings, reporting, or other requested protocol to ensure the FMSD shall not be liable for the operation of Rocketship.

-Further, Rocketship Education and the SCCOE/County Board of Education shall enter into a memorandum of understanding which shall provide for indemnification of the County by each Rocketship school.
+Further, Rocketship Education and the FMSD shall enter into a memorandum of understanding or contract which shall provide for indemnification of FMSD by Rocketship.
 Insurance amounts will be determined by recommendation of the insurance company for schools of similar size, location, and type of program.
-The County shall be named an additional insured on the general liability insurance of each Rocketship school.
+The FMSD shall be named an additional insured on the general liability insurance of Rocketship.

-The corporate bylaws of Rocketship Education and each of its schools shall provide for indemnification of the Rocketship Education and each Rocketship School Board of Directors, officers, agents, and employees, and Rocketship Education and each Rocketship School Board will purchase general liability insurance, Directors and Officers insurance, and fidelity bonding to secure against financial risks.
+The corporate bylaws of Rocketship Education and each of its schools shall provide for indemnification of the Rocketship Education and Rocketship Board of Directors, officers, agents, and employees, and Rocketship Education and Rocketship Board will purchase general liability insurance, Directors and Officers insurance, and fidelity bonding to secure against financial risks.

-The Board of Directors of Rocketship and each Rocketship Charter School will institute appropriate risk management practices, including screening of employees, establishing codes of conduct for students, staff, and participating families, and procedures governing financial transactions and dispute resolution.
+The Board of Directors of Rocketship and Rocketship will institute appropriate risk management practices, including screening of employees, establishing codes of conduct for students, staff, and participating families, and procedures governing financial transactions and dispute resolution.

-IX.
+XI.
 CONCLUSION

-By approving this charter, the Santa Clara County Office of Education will be fulfilling the intent of the Charter Schools Act of 1992 to improve pupil learning; increase learning opportunities for all pupils with special emphasis on expanded learning opportunities for all pupils who are identified as academically low achieving; create new professional opportunities for teachers; and provide parents and pupils with expanded choices in education and following the directive of law to encourage the creation of Charter Schools.
-The Petitioners are eager to work independently, yet cooperatively with the SCCOE to set the gold standard for charter schools.
-To this end, the Petitioners pledge to work cooperatively with the SCCOE to answer any concerns over this document and to present the SCCOE with the strongest possible proposal for approval of a charter for a five year term to begin operation in August 2010.
-Rocketship shall be considered approved as of the date of charter approval.
-Renewal of the charter shall be governed by the standards and criteria in Education Code Section 47605 and Education 47607 as applicable.
+By approving this charter, the Franklin McKinley School District will be fulfilling the intent of the Charter Schools Act of 1992 to improve pupil learning; increase learning opportunities for all pupils with special emphasis on expanded learning opportunities for all pupils who are identified as academically low achieving; create new professional opportunities for teachers; and provide parents and pupils with expanded choices in education and following the directive of law to encourage the creation of Charter Schools.
+The Petitioners are eager to work independently, yet cooperatively with the FMSD to set the gold standard for charter schools.
+To this end, the Petitioners pledge to work cooperatively with the FMSD to answer any concerns over this document and to present the FMSD with the strongest possible proposal for approval of a charter for a five year term to begin any time between July 1, 2011 through July 1, 2015.